-Core Curriculum (COR) Course Descriptions
+Core Curriculum (COR) Courses

-Descriptions of courses in the Core Curriculum
+Descriptions of courses offered as Core Curriculum

 The Gateway Seminar is an introduction to the purpose and method of Christian higher education and the distinctive mission of John Brown University, the communal intellectual life, and the application of a Christian worldview through exploration of a particular topic.
 This course also supports students in their transition to JBU.
 Must be taken during the student's first semester at JBU.